YoWASP/vscode/README.md

 This extension runs the open source FPGA toolchain *anywhere you can run VS Code*.
 Windows, Linux, macOS, Chromebooks, corporate networks, even [vscode.dev][]!
 Add it to VS Code, wait a few minutes, and get a bitstream; simple as that.

+If you've enjoyed using this extension, please [tell me about it](mailto:whitequark@whitequark.org); the motivation for this work comes from hearing how useful it is to others.

 ![A short video demonstrating an inverter written in Verilog being synthesized, placed, routed, and converted to a bitstream for the iCE40 HX8K FPGA](demo.gif)

 [python]: https://python.org/